-When we decided it was time to renovate our main bathroom our goal was to not only update its dated finishes but to fix its badly planned layout.
-I believe the bathroom went through a sad renovation in the seventies which was not well thought out or done with quality workmanship.
+When my husband and I decided it was time to renovate our main bathroom in our 1958 home our goal was to not only update its dated finishes but to fix its badly planned layout.
+We believe the bathroom went through a sad renovation in the seventies which was not well thought out or done with quality workmanship.
 How bad could it be you might ask?
-Well, you could literally sit on the loo and do a load of laundry at the same time 🤣 So I knew the stacking washer dryer had to be removed to allow for more space and a better layout.
-There was another washer and dryer in our house so removing them from the bathroom was not a big inconvenience.
-They had also taken space from the adjacent bedroom making the closet very small and almost unusable 😕
+Well, you could literally sit on the loo and do a load of laundry at the same time lol.
+So we knew the stacking washer dryer had to be removed to allow for more space and a better layout.
+There was another washer and dryer in our basement so removing them from the bathroom was not a big inconvenience.
+The previous reno had also taken space from the adjacent bedroom closet making it very small and almost unusable.

 Here was my list of wishes for the bathroom:

 - Reclaim space taken from the bedroom closet

 - Open up the layout to expand the space visually

 With this new layout our goal was to:

 - Relocate the loo to allow for a large 7 feet by 3 feet walk-in shower.

 - Brighten the bathroom with a larger centered window

 - Open up the bathroom by placing the longest fixture (the shower) on the back wall with a frameless glass enclosure to allow light from the window to fill the space.